 Human Resources (HR) Representatives from three areas coordinate the background check program:

-- EPA, SPA and Temporary Staff positions and Student Workers identified as working with minors – Human Resources Department
+- EPA, SHRA and Temporary Staff positions and Student Workers identified as working with minors – Human Resources Department

 - Faculty – Office of the Provost